-In addition, the national policy of encouraging employment of Saudi nationals in the private sector, known as 'Saudisation', remained an influential and controversial topic in 2015.
-Saudisation was enacted due to pressure exerted by Saudi Arabian nationals complaining that the job market had been saturated by Saudi Arabia's significant expatriate population, leading to high unemployment rates among Saudi nationals.
-In response, in October 2011 the Ministry of Labour stated that it would cut the number of foreign workers in Saudi Arabia from the current rate of 31 per cent of the population to 20 per cent over the next several years.
+In addition, the national policy of encouraging employment of Saudi nationals in the private sector, known as 'Saudisation', remained an influential and controversial topic in 2016.
+Saudisation was originally enacted as a result of pressure exerted by Saudi Arabian nationals complaining that the job market had been saturated by Saudi Arabia's significant expatriate population, leading to high unemployment rates among Saudi nationals.
+In response, the MOL in October 2011 stated that it would cut the number of foreign workers in Saudi Arabia from the current rate of 31 per cent of the population to 20 per cent over the next several years.